 “Palm Sunday: Who Is This?”

-If you had been standing there in that first Palm Sunday crowd as Jesus entered Jerusalem riding on a donkey, what would you have heard?
+What would you have heard if you had been standing there in that first Palm Sunday crowd as Jesus entered Jerusalem riding on a donkey?
 Keeping your eyes open, imagine it.
 What would you have heard?
 If you were listening in the original languages spoken by the people of Jesus’ day, you would have heard something that sounded like “Jesus!”
 “Jesus!”
 “Jesus!” over and over again.
 It was not necessarily that the people were calling out the name that Jesus had been given by his parents.
 Instead, they were describing what they wanted Jesus to do for them.
 You see, the word “Jesus” sounds very similar to the word “Hosanna” in the original language of the Bible.
-Not only do the two words “Jesus” and “Hosanna” sound alike, they share the same root and have nearly identical meanings.
-They both mean, “save, deliver, rescue.”
-You might think back to the Christmas account and the angel who appeared to Joseph in a dream.
-The angel told Joseph what he was to name the child Mary was going to give birth to and the reason why.
+The two words “Jesus” and “Hosanna” sound alike, but they share the same root and have nearly identical meanings.
+They both mean “save, deliver, rescue.”
+You might remember the Christmas account and the angel who appeared to Joseph in a dream.
+The angel told Joseph what he was to name the child Mary would give birth to and why.
 The angel said, “You are to give him the name Jesus, because he will save his people from their sins” (Matthew 1:21).
-Therefore, people’s shouts of “Hosanna” were certainly directed to the right person.
-Jesus’ sole purpose for coming into this world was to save, to rescue, to deliver people.
+Therefore, people’s shouts of “Hosanna” were undoubtedly directed to the right person.
+Jesus’ sole purpose for coming into this world was to save, to rescue, and to deliver people.
 But FROM WHAT were the people looking for Jesus to save them?
 They weren’t so much concerned about their sin.
 They were looking for Jesus to save them from the problems and hardships that they were experiencing.

-The Jews were at best second-rate citizens in the Roman Empire.
-The power and prestige of the nation of Israel had long-since faded.
+The Jews were, at best second-rate citizens in the Roman Empire.
+The power and prestige of the nation of Israel had long since faded.
 They had no king, no real power or influence, no real place to call their own.
-At present, the Jews got along with the Roman only because they didn’t really have much of a choice but to get along.
+At present, the Jews got along with the Romans only because they didn’t really have much of choice but to get along.
 It had been a long, bloody history where Israel always seemed to come out on the losing end.
 The Jews looked forward to the day when things would be reversed, and Israel would once again resume what they believed to be its rightful position of power and prestige within the world, a time when life would be good.

 Sound familiar?
 In many people’s minds, that’s what religion is.
-Religion is about making God into the type of god that THEY want him to be.
-Developing a god that gives you what you want, that fits within the life that you want to live.
-It is a god that will fix your problems, and make you healthy, wealthy, successful, and popular.
-A god who save you from life’s problems.
-In reality, it’s not so much about who GOD actually is, but what YOU want god to be and to do for you.
+Religion is about making God into the type of god that THEY want him to be—developing a god that gives you what you want, that fits within the life that you want to live.
+It is a god that will fix your problems and make you healthy, wealthy, successful, and popular.
+A god who saves you from life’s problems.
+In reality, it’s not so much about who GOD actually is but what YOU want god to be and to do for you.

-Jesus came not merely to treat the symptoms, but to address the cause.
+Jesus came not merely to treat the symptoms but to address the cause.
 The very real problems that we face in this life are symptoms of a much larger problem—a problem called sin.
 We see the symptoms of sin all around us and inside of us.
 We see them in relationships, selfishness that is more concerned about how something will affect me than someone else, a hatred that causes people to harm others with their words and actions.
-We see the symptoms of sin in our bodies and minds—sickness, disease, confusion, loss of abilities.
-We see the symptoms of sin in nature, as natural disasters suddenly strike causing death and destruction.
-We see the symptom of sin as we stand beside the grave of a loved one and the sadness sweeps over us with the separation we now face.
+We see the symptoms of sin in our bodies and minds—sickness, disease, confusion, and loss of abilities.
+We see the symptoms of sin in nature as natural disasters suddenly strike, causing death and destruction.
+We see the symptom of sin as we stand beside the grave of a loved one, and the sadness sweeps over us with the separation we now face.

-I suppose that Jesus could have just addressed the symptoms of our sin, giving you a life that would be temporarily enjoyable, but Jesus knew better, he wanted better for us.
+I suppose that Jesus could have just addressed the symptoms of our sin, giving us a life that would be temporarily enjoyable, but Jesus knew better.
+He wanted better for us.
 Jesus did not come into this world to be some sort of aspirin or cortisone shot that brings some temporary relief.
 Jesus came to be the cure for sin.
 Jesus came to “save his people from their sin.”
 And what did that rescue require?
 It required Palm Sunday.

 At the beginning of this sermon, I asked you what you would have HEARD if you were standing among the crowd on that first Palm Sunday.
 Now I want you to imagine what you would have SEEN.
 Just imagine.
-You would have seen a man riding on a donkey—a man that looked like any other 33-year-old Jewish man of his day.
+You would have seen a man riding on a donkey who looked like any other 33-year-old Jewish man of his day.
 There was nothing special or unusual about his appearance.
 But now I want you to see what is not visible.
-I want you to look past his mere appearance and look at Jesus through the words of Philippians 2 which you read in today’s Sunday Lectionary Readings.
-This man Jesus is none other than the King of glory, the Lord God Almighty who created and rules over all things.
+I want you to look past his mere appearance and look at Jesus through the words of Philippians 2, which you read in today’s Sunday Lectionary Readings.
+This man, Jesus, is none other than the King of glory, the Lord God Almighty, who created and rules over all things.
 You cannot see his glory because he has chosen to put it aside for a time.
 He has chosen to live like us, with the same limitations and restrictions that we do.
 He has chosen to struggle daily against temptation.
 He has come to take our place.
-He has come to take our place not only in life, but also in death.
+He has come to take our place not only in life but also in death.

 In just five days from Palm Sunday, Jesus would leave Jerusalem, not riding a donkey but carrying a cross.
-The praise of, “Save us!” would be replaced with the mockery, “Save yourself!”
-Jesus would go to suffer and die in our place, and in the place of all people.
+The praise of “Save us!” would be replaced with the mockery, “Save yourself!”
+Jesus would suffer and die in our place and in the place of all people.
 While on the cross, Jesus would suffer the eternal separation from God that sin deserves so that when our life here on earth comes to an end, we will never need to experience that separation from God.

-In one week from Palm Sunday, Jesus would rise from the dead and again make full use of the divine power and glory that was his as the King of glory.
+In one week from Palm Sunday, Jesus would rise from the dead and again make full use of his divine power and glory as the King of glory.
 With his resurrection, Jesus would proclaim that he has the power to rescue people permanently from this sinful world.
-Jesus would transform death so that for all those who believe in him death is now a glorious reunion with fellow Christians, the beginning of a life away from every symptom of this sinful world.
+Jesus would transform death so that for all those who believe in him, death is now a glorious reunion with fellow Christians, the beginning of a life away from every symptom of this sinful world.
 You see, Jesus is not just some spiritual cortisone shot to bring some temporary relief from the symptoms of life in this sinful world.
-Jesus is the cure for sin, he is as his name says: our Rescuer, Deliverer, Savior.
+Jesus is the cure for sin.
+As his name says, he is our Rescuer, Deliverer, and Savior.
 He is our Jesus!

-What do you hear, what do you see as Jesus enters Jerusalem on Palm Sunday?
-We hear the cries of, “Hosanna!” to the King of Glory who makes his way to the cross to save us, not merely for now, but to save us from our sins, to save us for eternity.
+What do you hear?
+What do you see as Jesus enters Jerusalem on Palm Sunday?
+We hear the cries of “Hosanna!” to the King of Glory, who makes his way to the cross to save us, not merely for now, but to save us from our sins and for eternity.

 Let us pray: Praise be to you, O God, who boldly asks us to march into the Jerusalems that confront us each day.
-We would like to think that we will be loved and cherished wherever we go; our witness of faith will be gladly received.
-But it will not necessarily be so.
-For there are those who fear faith; who question the reality of your love and healing power.
-With each step we take, guide our lives in your paths of peace and hope.
-Give us courage and strength to witness to your love.
+We want to think that we will be loved and cherished wherever we go; our witness of faith will be gladly received.
+But it will not necessarily be so, for there are those who fear faith, who question the reality of your love and healing power.
+With each step, we take, guide our lives in your paths of peace and hope.
+Give us the courage and strength to witness your love.
 Help us feel the powerful presence of Jesus Christ in our lives, calling us to come with him to truth and salvation.
 Amen.